finos/open-source-readiness/docs/bok/Activities/Level-3/Publication.md

 There is a right way and a wrong way to publish code to the Internet from within a regulated firm.

 Specifically, publication must observe the controls that have been set up to guard against accidental leakage of of intellectual property or secrets.
+That is, data published to an open source project should be [classified as public](../../Artifacts/IP).

 **Warning:** Publishing open source by simply pasting it online or emailing it is likely to result in disciplinary procedure.